bedwards/scale-postgres/README.md

 # Scaling a PostgreSQL Database

-This project demonstrates how a Django web app can cache PostgreSQL LSNs in Redis to effectively utilize PostgreSQL read-replicas while avoiding returning stale data (previously written within a web/API request from the same user).
+This project demonstrates how a Django web app can cache PostgreSQL LSNs in Redis to effectively utilize PostgreSQL read-replicas while avoiding returning stale data (previously written in another web/API request from the same user).
 This is a simplified example of a project completed during my time working on Bitbucket Cloud for Atlassian, covered in this [blog post Scaling Bitbucket's Database](https://bitbucket.org/blog/scaling-bitbuckets-database).

 ## WAL and LSN